David Thewlis: Filmmaking

 Thewlis directed Hello, Hello, Hello in 1995, for which he was nominated for a BAFTA Award for Best Short Film at the 49th British Academy Film Awards.
 He also wrote, directed and starred in the feature Cheeky (2003).

 Writing

 Thewlis's black comedy novel set in the art world, The Late Hector Kipling, was published by Simon & Schuster in 2007.
 His second book, Shooting Martha, was published by Weidenfeld & Nicolson in 2021.

 Personal life

-Thewlis was married to Welsh director and actress Sara Sugarman from 1992 until 1994.
-Later on, he had a relationship with the English actress Kate Hardie for three years.

-He was in a relationship with English actress Anna Friel from 2000 until late 2010.
-Their daughter was born in 2005.
+Thewlis married Welsh director and actress Sara Sugarman in 1992 and they divorced in 1994.
+He later dated English actress Kate Hardie for three years.
+He began a relationship with English actress Anna Friel in 2000, and they had a daughter in 2005 before they split up in 2010.
 Thewlis married French designer and artist Hermine Poitou on 6 August 2016.
-They live in Sunningdale, Royal Borough of Windsor and Maidenhead.
+They live in Sunningdale.